d2l-ai/d2l-en/chapter_gaussian-processes/gp-intro.md

 ## Definition

 A Gaussian process is defined as _a collection of random variables, any finite number of which have a joint Gaussian distribution_.

 This definition may seem abstract and inaccessible, but Gaussian processes are in fact very simple objects.
 Any function

 $f(x) = w^{\top} \phi(x) = \langle w, \phi(x) \rangle$, (1)

 with $w$ drawn from a Gaussian (normal) distribution, and $\phi$ being any vector of basis functions, for example $\phi(x) = (1, x, x^2, ..., x^d)^{\top}$, is a Gaussian process.
 Moreover, any Gaussian process f(x) can be expressed in the form of equation (1).
-Let's consider a few concrete examples, to understand how simple GPs really are.
+Let's consider a few concrete examples, to begin getting acquainted with Gaussian processes, and understanding how simple they really are.

 ## A simple Gaussian processes